 4. Cadet: Responds to charges in accordance with Article 209C (3days).

-A. The Company Class III Mast Board shall consist of three members: The Company Commander, Company Discipline Officer, and another cadet officer within the Company of any rank.
-The Company Officer may be present to ensure the proper administration of the Mast Board.
-Processed cadets may appeal awarded demerits to the Company Officer.
+A. The Company Class III Mast Board shall consist of three members: The Company Commander (or designee), Company Discipline Officer (or designee), and another staff member within the Company of any rank.
+Any Company Mast Board member shall excuse themselves from the mast hearing panel if he or she assigned the disciplinary action.
+The Company Officer shall be present to ensure the proper administration of the Mast Board.
+Processed cadets may appeal awarded demerits to the Company Officer within 24 hours of the mast hearing in writing.
+If the Company Officer issued the discipline, the appeal may go to the Deputy Commandant of Cadets within 24 hours of the mast hearing in writing.

-B. The Commandant's Mast Board shall consist of the Commandant's Discipline Officer who shall serve as Chairperson and two Cadet Officers from the Regimental Staff.
+B. The Commandant's Mast Board shall consist of the Commandant's Discipline Officer or (designee) who shall serve as Chairperson and two Cadet Officers from the Regimental Staff.
+Any Commandant's Mast Board member shall excuse themselves from the mast hearing panel if he or she assigned the disciplinary action

 C. The Disciplinary Board and the Aptitude Review Board shall each consist of the following: